JoanBatllo/my-project-bingo/README.md

-# My-project-bingo: Terminal Bingo
+# My-project-bingo: Streamlit Bingo

 ![Tests](https://github.com/JoanBatllo/my-project-bingo/actions/workflows/tests.yml/badge.svg)

 ## Overview
-**My Project Bingo** is a simple **terminal-based Bingo game** developed in Python.
-It allows players to generate a configurable Bingo card (`3×3`, `4×4`, or `5×5`), draw random numbers without repetition, mark hits automatically, and validate "Bingo!", all within a clean command-line interface.
+**My Project Bingo** is a simple Bingo game developed in Python with a **Streamlit** web UI.
+Generate a configurable Bingo card (`3×3`, `4×4`, or `5×5`), draw random numbers without repetition, mark hits automatically, and validate "Bingo!" in the browser.

 This project is built following **Scrum methodology**, divided into sprints, with a focus on modular, testable, and maintainable code.